philsmd/vap11g/README.md

 # Features
 * should have all functionalities that the originale software of the device has
+* also works on Mac OS X operating systems
 * CONFIGURE your vap11g
 * OPEN SOURCE (GPL v2), nice feature!